Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Increased economic activity in the dominant sectors within the economy has led to a gross domestic product growth close to 4% in real terms throughout 2018, which has both resulted in and been affected by increased M&A activity.

 Are any sectors experiencing significant M&A activity?

-Regulatory restructuring in the banking sector in recent years has encouraged a number of transactions in the finance sector.
-The tourist and leisure industries have also attracted significant investment in the form of both new ventures and M&A activity.
+Regulatory restructuring in the banking sector in recent years has encouraged a number of transactions in the sector.
+Tourism and leisure industries have also attracted significant investment in the form of both new ventures and M&A activity.

 Are there any proposals for legal reform in your jurisdiction?